Dear readers of ADxS.org, please forgive the disruption.

 At least 1 of the 5 symptoms from subgroup 1:

-Marked mood swings (e.g., sudden sadness)
+Significant mood swings (e.g. sudden sadness)

-Marked anxiety, tension, or a nervous feeling
+Significant anxiety, tension or a nervous feeling

 At least 2 of the 5 symptoms from subgroup 2:

-Decreased interest in everyday activities, possibly leading to social withdrawal
+Reduced interest in everyday activities, possibly leading to social withdrawal

-Little energy or fatigue
+Low energy or tiredness

 Insomnia (difficulty sleeping through the night) or hypersomnia (sleep addiction)

-Feeling of being overwhelmed or loss of control
+Feeling of being overwhelmed or losing control

-Decision-making problems are a common ADHD symptom and are more common in ADHD-I than in ADHD-HI and ADHD-C. ADHD-I, according to our impression, correlates increased with melancholic depression, ADHD-HI (with hyperactivity / impulsivity), however, correlates more with atypical depression.
+Decision-making problems are a common ADHD symptom and occur more frequently in ADHD-I than in ADHD-HI and ADHD-C.

-Hallmarks of psychotic depression
+Characteristics of psychotic depression

 Fear for

-Soulfulness (fear of going crazy)
+Salvation (fear of going mad)

 Health (fear of incurable diseases)